Tkd-Alex/PHP-DMI-API/README.md

 # PHP-DMI-API
-PHP-DMI-API is the api of DMI (CT) website writed in PHP.
+PHP-DMI-API is the api of DMI (CT) website developed in PHP.